andrewnc/PONG/README.md

 # PONG

-A pet project to work with Artificial Intelligent bots.
+A pet project to work with Artificial Intelligence bots.

 This is a working version of pong using c++.
 There are three different bots you can play against, with their numbers associated with their difficulties.